NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Action-Flow.md

 - Collider rows call the shared collider action with the selected target flags.
 - Successful collider conversion should preserve the source `VRCPhysBoneCollider`.
+- The mass window may offer a separate cleanup command that removes source `VRCPhysBoneCollider` components from rows that already converted successfully.
 - Existing owned conversions should be updated in place.
 - Owned conversions must remain scoped with `CVRFuryConvertedColliderMarker`.
 - Warnings from MC1/MC2 approximation or plane orientation should be returned to the row summary.